 –And if you’re control freaks like we are, it means giving the control over to our kids and acknowledging what they’re truly capable of.

-As our New Year’s gift to you, we’ve put together some of our best ideas to ensure that your kids get their daily dose of free play.
+We’ve put together some of our best ideas to ensure that your kids get their daily dose of free play.
 Here are some great ways to inspire free play in kids – your “Free Play Toolkit”!
+DOWNLOAD THE PRINTABLE HERE!

 -Mix and match different toys that aren’t typically played with together: the train set and the toy dinosaurs, the dollhouse people and the Legos.